john-org/2-react-Intro/readme.md

 }
 ```

-Destructure the variables from props:
+Destructure the variables from this.props:

 ```js
 class Pirate extends React.Component {